After (film series): Untitled sequel

-Inspired by the details of the epilogue from After Every Happy, the plot will center around the next-generation of the Scott family.
+Inspired by the details of the epilogue from After Ever Happy, the plot will center around the next-generation of the Scott family.
 The primary characters of the film will be Emery and Auden Scott, and their cousin Addy.
 Hardin and Tessa will feature into the plot, though as supporting characters as the parents of Emery and Auden; while Tiffin and Langford will not reprise the respective roles.
 Writer/director Landon stated the film will explore "carry[ing] the sins of [the] parents...trying to break out of that."
 Though the story will have less source material than the previous adaptations the filmmaker stated that it will "stay truthful" to past installments.